AlexLeSang/fd3d_TSN/README.txt

 		- PrintTimeSeries.m - prints time series of slip rate and traction at a given node Further documentation is provided in the doc folder.
 File FD3D_TSN Theoretical background describes the implementation of the finite difference method and boundary conditions, while FD3D_TSN Using the code describes input/output files and compilation options.

+# Compilation

+1. Install gfortran
+2. For each folder in `examples`, run `./compile.sh`, executable fd3d_gnu_TSN will be created